-WST 3015: Interdisciplinary Perspectives in Women's Studies Spring 2023 Theme: Beauty, Embodiment, and Belonging
+WST 3015: Interdisciplinary Perspectives in Women's Studies General Education Designations: Diversity; Humanities; Social and Behavioral; Writing Requirement Spring 2024 Theme: Beauty, Embodiment, and Belonging

-Artwork by April Bey, "Calathea Azul" (2022) Class Meeting Times:
+Artwork by April Bey, "Calathea Azul" (2022)

-Tuesdays 9:35am-10:25am @ Rolfs Hall 205 Thursdays 9:35am-11:30am @ Architecture Building 423 Instructor: Dr. Jillian Hernandez (she/her) E-mail: jillianhernandez@ufl.edu Office Hours: Tuesdays 1:30-3:00pm and by appointment Meetings can be in person at Ustler Hall 304 or via Zoom, please email to set meeting a time to avoid time conflicts with other students.
-Zoom Meeting Link: https://ufl.zoom.us/j/7897322769 Teaching Assistant: Nagdeska "Nag" Paulino (she/them) E-mail: nagdeskapaulino@ufl.edu Office Hours: Tuesdays 1:00-2:00pm and by appointment via Zoom, please email Nag to set a time and avoid time conflicts with other students.
-In person meetings can be arranged as well.
-Zoom Meeting Link: https://ufl.zoom.us/j/98664457612 About the class This is an introductory Women's, Gender, and Sexuality Studies course.
+Instructor: Dr. Jillian Hernandez (she/her)

+E-mail: jillianhernandez@ufl.edu

+About the class

+This is an introductory Women's, Gender, and Sexuality Studies course.
 Women's, Gender, and Sexuality Studies is an interdisciplinary academic field that examines the role of gender and sexuality in shaping society and culture.
+As a diversity-designated course, we will explore the historical processes and contemporary experiences characterizing social and cultural differences within the United States and beyond.
+We will critically analyze and evaluate how social inequities are constructed and affect people's lives.
+We will learn humanistic approaches to analyzing gender and cultural representations and build critical thinking skills through written and oral communication.
+Through engagement with women's studies social science scholarship, we will examine the impact of social institutions, structures, and processes.
+Taking an interdisciplinary approach, this course will draw on knowledge produced in a variety of fields, from anthropology to visual arts, history, philosophy, and beyond to understand women's lives

-Taking an interdisciplinary approach, this course will draw on knowledge produced in a variety of fields, from visual arts and history to philosophy, literature, and beyond to understand women's lives and contributions to culture and society.
-My hope is that the material we engage and the discussions we have will leave you with a more informed and complex understanding of the world.
-As a scholar of woman and queer of color studies, this course will reflect my expertise in these areas.
-Trigger Warning/Content Notice Some of the required materials in this class include explicit depictions and/or descriptions of nudity, sexual acts, and physical violence.
+and contributions to culture and society.
+In addition to serving the general education objectives, course content reflects my areas of research expertise.

+Trigger Warning/Content Notice

+Some of the required materials in this class include explicit depictions and/or descriptions of nudity, sexual acts, and physical violence.
 Some materials describe or depict experiences of sexual, gender-based, and race-based trauma.
 I have assigned these works to facilitate learning on women's lives, gender, and sexuality.
 If you believe engagement with these materials would likely cause you significant discomfort, it may be in your interest to drop the course.

 Our learning objectives include: